Cheapest car insurance in Nebraska for a bad driving record

 Cheapest car insurance after an accident in Nebraska

-Auto-Owners has the lowest rates after an accident at $1,802.
-Nationwide also has affordable rates at $2,110.
+Auto-Owners has the lowest rates after an accident at $1,802 a year.
+Nationwide also has affordable rates at $2,110 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident